Developing a comprehensive risk management strategy is essential to mitigating the supply chain issues you face today.

 - Boost your capacity.
 By increasing your centralized capacity, you will be in a better position to deal with changes in demand.

 - Build a redundant supplier network.
-Make sure you have multiple suppliers for everything.
+It is important to have multiple suppliers for everything that has a secondary source.
 That way, they can cover for one another if something goes wrong.

 - Prioritize responsiveness.
 You must be responsive to market changes, particularly as the design cycle shortens.